sapcc/hermescli/README.md

   hermescli show <event-id> [<event-id>...] [flags]

 Flags:
-      --domain-id string    show event for the domain ID -h, --help                help for show
+  -A, --all-projects        include all projects and domains (admin only) (alias for --project-id '*') -h, --help                help for show
-      --project-id string   show event for the project ID
+      --project-id string   show event for the project or domain ID (admin only)

 Global Flags:
   -c, --column strings   an event column to print